Laos Work Visa for Foreign Employees (LA-B2): Requirements, Process, and What Your Employer Needs to Do

 The MOIC business licensing portal defines the LA-B2 as a visa for foreign workers employed by a legally established Lao entity with an approved labour quota.
 The Labour Law of 2013 (No. 43/NA) sets these eligibility conditions:

 The sponsoring employer must be registered under Lao law and hold a foreign labour quota from the Ministry of Labour.
-The DFDL legal analysis of the 2013 Labour Law states the limits are 20% of Lao employees for manual labour and 25% for skilled roles, calculated against Lao employees only.
-The InvestLaos portal cites different figures (15% physical / 25% skilled), referencing an older article number.
-Confirm the current quota rule with the Ministry of Labour before filing.
+The Lao Trade Portal quota formality says the quota must stay below 15% of the total workforce for unskilled labour and 25% for specific skilled labour.
+Large government priority projects may have a separate quota agreed with the government.
+Confirm the current quota with the Ministry of Labour before filing.

 Overview